 Bachelor of Arts in Music

-The B.A.
-Music is the primary musical degree granted by Concordia University Texas, and involves the most rigorous preparation for future career and graduate study, while maintaining the liberal arts core for a well-rounded and comprehensive curriculum.
+The B.A. in Music is the primary musical degree granted by Concordia University Texas, and involves the most rigorous preparation for future career and graduate study, while maintaining the liberal arts core for a well-rounded and comprehensive curriculum.
 Students in this degree program will receive a comprehensive musical education, with a significant grounding in theory, history, conducting, performance, and other foundations of the discipline.

 Students will also receive instruction from excellent music educators in their instrument of choice.
 Instruction by world-class faculty in performance will further their skills and knowledge of music on a variety of levels.